Amir Hussain

 Amir Hussain is a scholar of religion who specializes in the study of Islam.
-Currently, he is a professor in the Department of Theological Studies at Loyola Marymount University in Los Angeles.
-In November 2022 he became President of the American Academy of Religion.
-He has done significant publishing work with Oxford University Press, including editing the fifth editions (2018) of two of their main textbooks, World Religions: Western Traditions and World Religions: Eastern Traditions, and the third edition of A Concise Introduction to World Religions.
+He is a professor in the Department of Theological Studies at Loyola Marymount University in Los Angeles.
+In 2023 he served as President of the American Academy of Religion.
+He is the editor-in-chief of the Oxford Encyclopedia of Islam in North America, which was published in 2026.
+In 2025, he published One God and Two Religions with Fortress Press.
+He has done other significant publishing work with Oxford University Press, including editing the fifth editions (2018) of two of their main textbooks, World Religions: Western Traditions and World Religions: Eastern Traditions, and the third edition of A Concise Introduction to World Religions..

 Early and personal life

 Born in Lahore, Pakistan, and raised in Toronto, Ontario, Canada, Hussain received a Ph.D. and M.A. in the study of religion from the University of Toronto.
 He speaks fluently in four languages, including: Arabic, English, French, and Urdu.

 Hussain is a lifelong fan of the Los Angeles Lakers and the Montreal Canadiens.
 A standout athlete in college, Hussain became close friends with former UCLA basketball coach, John Wooden.